jperkel/mymanuscript/manuscript.md

 f <- fibonacci(26)
 ```

 Manubot treats figures and tables the same as citations, and numbers them automatically by order of appearance.
-Authors can reference those objects in their text using identifiers, which take the form of an 'at-symbol' followed by an object type (table, figure, or citation).
-Citation-by-DOI takes the form `doi:DOI` -- `doi:10.1038/d41586-019-03632-y`, for instance.[@doi:10.1038/d41586-019-03632-y].
-Tables are identified by `tbl:table-identifier`.
-For instance, the first 26 Fibonacci numbers are shown in Table @tbl:tbl1.
+Authors can reference those objects in their text using identifiers, which take the form of an 'at-symbol' followed by `object-type:identifier`.
+DOIs are cited using `doi:DOI` -- `doi:10.1038/d41586-019-03632-y`, for instance, while tables are identified by `tbl:table-identifier` [@doi:10.1038/d41586-019-03632-y].
+The first 26 Fibonacci numbers are shown in Table @tbl:tbl1.

 | No. | Fib.
 No. | No. | Fib.
 No. |
 |:----|:--------:|:----|:--------:|